 Timberlake's fellow former *NSYNC colleague Lance Bass confirmed the news in an interview with Entertainment Tonight.
 Bass told ET's Katie Krause that he and the other former *NSYNC guys knew about the baby way before the press got the news over the summer and that "the baby is cute, of course, it's Justin and Jessica!"

 When asked to reveal the name Bass replied: "That's a good question, but there's no way.
 [Justin] would kill me!"

-Smaller websites are picking up the story, illustrating an issue with both internet culture and how our wider society treats parents: No parent owes strangers their pregnancy, birth or adoption story.
+We love that he respected his friend's boundary with the baby's name because this whole story illustrates an issue with both internet culture and how our wider society treats parents: No parent owes strangers their pregnancy, birth or adoption story.

 That's true if you're a pregnant person just trying to buy groceries without a random fellow shopper trying to touch your stomach, or a mom who is tired of people on the playground asking if your adopted or multi-racial children are really yours.
 It's also true if you happen to be one of the most famous couples on the planet.

-The tabloid story has not been confirmed by Biel or Timberlake.
-Which means it's not news, it's just speculation.
-And it's a symptom of two huge problems in our society, in which rumors become "facts" and women's bodies and choices are seen as public property.
+The tabloid story as it was published months ago wasn't news, really.
+It was speculation because no one in Timberlake and Biel's camp would confirm the baby existed.
+And that's a symptom of two huge problems in our society, in which rumors become "facts" and women's bodies and choices are seen as public property.